|Location:||University Centre at Blackburn College|

 Contemporary practice debates extends your learning from the Foundation Degree.
 You will study current debates around practice and theoretical issues in Coaching & Mentoring settings and will critically evaluate issues around ethics, diversity, legal and social parameters of practice and more.
 You will look at the value of continued supervision and the potential move towards regulation.
 There will also be a focus upon he limits of Coaching and Mentoring, the concept of ‘professional competence’ and the responsibility to signpost and refer clients onto other services.
 You will engage in an evaluative debate around the dilemmas and challenges involved in Coaching & Mentoring in the current political and social climate.

 The Psychological Development and Well Being module extends the academic and practical learning from the Introduction to Coaching and Phycology of Coaching module in the Foundation Degree.
 This module deepens your understanding and you will learn to analyse and critically evaluate theories of the triggers, symptoms and risk factors throughout a person’s life.
 The potential impact of a range of life events will be evaluated along with consideration of the concept of ‘psychological well-being’.

 - Entry Requirements

-In order to join the BA (Hons) Coaching & Mentoring (Top Up) programme you will need to have successfully completed the Coaching & Mentoring Foundation Degree FdA.
+In order to join the BA (Hons) Coaching & Mentoring (Top Up) programme you will need to have successfully completed the FdA Coaching and Mentoring degree with the Univeristy Centre at Blackburn College.
 If you have received less than a Merit grade overall in your Foundation Degree you will be required to attend a guidance interview first to ensure you are fully prepared for the Top Up programme.
 Additional preparation for study at the Top Up programme may be required.

 - How will I be assessed?